will-trolinger/SALSA-and-HITS/README.md

 ![Exporters](/Importers.jpg)

-_Note: The image was generated using ArcGIS, and this code does not contain the steps for this._
+_Note: The images were generated using ArcGIS, and this code does not contain the steps for this._